 Log events as text to standard output, instead of to the .eventlog file.
-The $\langle flags \rangle$ are the same as for -1, with the additional option t which indicates that the each event printed should be preceded by a timestamp value (in the binary .eventlog file, all events are automatically associated with a timestamp).
+The (flags) are the same as for -l, with the additional option t which indicates that the each event printed should be preceded by a timestamp value (in the binary .eventlog file, all events are automatically associated with a timestamp).